Oblongmana/vscode-salesforce-doc-lookup/README.md

 3. The All Doc Types search is gone - this won't be reimplemented until caching is added - performance would be horrifying, in addition to needing a more sophisticated breadcrumb strategy.
 4. The original plugin gave a list of certain nodes at a relatively low level of detail, due to technical limitations in Sublime - e.g. searching for "String" in the Apex Doc would give you "String Methods".
-As in VSCode can now show a breadcrumb in the picker, the same search will now produce "String Class", "String Methods", and all of the actual methods under these headers!
+As in VSCode we can now show a breadcrumb in the picker, the same search will now produce "String Class", "String Methods", and all of the actual methods under these headers!
 5. Now that the VSCode version of the extension has opened up what you can access (see above bullet point), there's the question of whether other documentation should be opened up - rather than just limiting ourselves to the technical component/method/etc kind of reference.
 If you feel